vikrantsingh82/Pewlett-Hackard-Analysis/README.md

 ## Summary

-Booby's manager needed our help to gather the some actionable data for the following
+Booby's manager needed our help to gather some actionable data for the following

     1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?
       This was determined during the count of titles that will retire.
 Following is the table that gives